+Williams moved to Greenburgh with her family in 1974.
 Her professional career includes several years with the New York State Education Department and the New York State Department of Labor.
-Followed by many years of employment with major health care institutions, including Mount Sinai Medical Center and Columbia University Medical Center; where she specialized in human resource administration, management training and development and risk management.
+Followed by many years of employment with major health care institutions, including Mount Sinai Medical Center and Columbia Presbyterian Medical Center; where she specialized in human resource administration, management training and development and risk management.

-Recently, Williams offered the ‘Women’s Day’ keynote address at St. Francis & St. Martha’s Episcopal Anglican Church in Greenburgh, delivering an encouraging message about the empowerment of women.
-Alfreda enjoys spending time with her daughter, traveling, listening to jazz, reading mystery novels and taking brisk walks around her lovely town.
-Williams is looking forward to serving her 1st term as the Westchester County Legislator of District No. 8.
+Williams earned a B.A. degree in History from Queens College, City University of New York and a Master’s in Psychological Counseling from Teachers College, Columbia University.
+Alfreda is an active member of her church, St. Francis & St. Martha’s Episcopal Anglican Church in Greenburgh.
+She enjoys spending time with her daughter, traveling, listening to jazz, reading mystery novels and taking brisk walks around her lovely town.
+Williams was re-elected this past November and is currently serving her 3rd term proudly representing her neighbors in District No. 8.

 Summer 2013 Newsletter

 Summer 2011 Newsletter